emfcamp/software_stories/volunteer_system_user_stories.md

     > I don't think we have anything for these at the moment.
 I'm not sure about putting first two in system - rather they are just "contact volunteer desk"

     > Info about the role is something I'd like to improve.
 Previously a lot of the what you're actually doing on a shift was passed from volunteer to volunteer in a pretty ad hoc way.
 I'd like to get complete instructions in the system, and have some way to add/change that as we figure out more during the event.
 Possibly just have wiki page for instructions for each role?
 Allow anyone to edit them?
 Can have volunteer manager(s) watching the pages so they get emails on changes and can revert anything that's obviously wrong/vandalism.
+    >> JW: Role details are currently baked in as static files - definitely better to be able to link to a wiki page which people can edit over time to
+    >> provide more detail on what's involved.

 * Change a shift
     - And be alerted if doing so will flag me as a no-show for that shift (i.e. if I try to change a shift within 15 min of its start)